ThuyTran735/AA-Captcha-Bypass-Halloween/README.md

 ### Step 6
 - Open your newly extracted folder.
 Click "Scripts".
-- Run "main".
+- Run "main,ahk".
 If that doesn’t work, run it as an Administrator.
-Do not click on "scan_text".
+Do not click on "scan_text.ahk" or "test.ahk".

 ### Step 7
 - Open Roblox.
 Join an AA server and don't move your character or camera.